 Visit Malta’s Capital of Valletta

-Make sure to visit the very cosmopolitan waterfront which is home to a number of beautiful, modern cafes.
-It is one of my favourite spots to eat of an evening and there are so many restaurant choices.
+Make sure to visit the very cosmopolitan Valletta waterfront which is home to a number of beautiful, modern cafes.
+It is one of my favourite spots to eat in the evening and there are so many restaurant choices.

 Malta’s Blue Grotto

 One of the very well-known spots in Malta is the Blue Grotto.
-The Blue Grotto (cover image) is made up of a number of caves and once inside the water is crystal clear and blue.
-Visit the Blue Grotto first thing in the morning, that way you can avoid the crowds that you are sure to encounter later in the day.
+The Blue Grotto (cover image) is made up of a number of caves and once inside the water is crystal clear and blue and is a must-visit during your Malta Summer sojourn.

 Read Next | What to See in Paris in 4 Days

 See the Traditional Luzzu Boats

-The area also holds bric-a-brac markets on Sunday between 10am and 4pm and you can also find a number of fresh seafood markets and restaurants nearby.
+The area also holds bric-a-brac markets on Sunday between 10 am and 4 pm and you can also find a number of fresh seafood markets and restaurants nearby.

 Take a Day Trip to Gozo

 Take the time to visit the island of Gozo.
 I found Gozo to be much quieter with a very relaxed way of life.
 There is a lot to see in Gozo including the Ġgantija temples, The Cittadella and the main town.

 Read Next | A South Iceland Road Trip

 Go Clubbing in Paceville

 If you are into the party life and looking to explore the night scene then the place to be is Paceville.

 Malta’s Best Bays, Beaches and Lidos

-When it comes to beaches Malta has both sandy beaches and rocky beaches, both equally as gorgeous.
+When it comes to Malta beaches, there are both sandy beaches and rocky beaches, both equally as gorgeous.